 - Iceland’s banned Christmas advert

 - Iceland, the UK based grocery retailer, was criticised for exploiting Greenpeace’s video on palm oil, with many viewing it as inauthentic because it has not been able to live up to its targets on removing palm oil use.
+Whilst there are some sustainable palm oil options out there, it doesn’t look as though Iceland has switched to these yet, and thus the complaints seem to hold some clout.
 Green campaigners also criticised the campaign for being too ‘short-sighted’ as boycotting palm oil entirely can have worse consequences (The Telegraph, Wired).